MiddelkoopT/skc-workshop-2024/Notes.md

 Git Configuration:

-Configure username, email address, and enable password saving for your new project.
+For password based projects, configure username, email address, and enable password saving for your new project.
 Run in terminal once after the project has been created.
 Note the use of double quotes.

 ```bash
 git config credential.helper cache